-TRT World - Omar Yaghi, born to Gaza refugees, wins Nobel Prize for turning displacement into discovery
+TRT World - Omar Yaghi, born to Palestinian refugees, wins Nobel Prize for turning displacement into discovery

 The technology could provide water for millions in water-stressed regions.
 People facing the same struggles that Yaghi's family once knew.

-In lands where displacement is a daily shadow, like Gaza, once home to his family's Bedouin village, where his father tended cattle, life carries the weight of both memory and loss.
+In lands where displacement is a daily shadow, like Masmiya in ‘old Palestine’, once home to his family's Bedouin village, where his father tended cattle, life carries the weight of both memory and loss.

 Yaghi seldom makes any grand political statements about this connection.
 He doesn't need to.